Lagoon Sixty 5

 Catamarans: Luxury catamarans are stable and spacious, with quick sailing performance, and have been gaining in popularity in recent years.
 Better for larger groups, they have lots of room for water toys, and are big enough for a little privacy.
 A catamaran charter is easy and comfortable for novices not used to heeling and are loved by families due to their extra space when compared to a monohull sailing yacht.
 Typically far more luxurious than a sailboat the larger catamarans have en suite toilets and showers in the cabin as well as ample entertaining space in the saloon and on deck.

-Power Catamaran: These motor boat are relatively new but have also been gaining in popularity as the two hulls keep the boat more stable when compared to a monohull.
+Power Catamaran: These motor boat catamarans are relatively new, but have also been gaining in popularity as the two hulls keep the boat more stable when compared to a monohull.
 The wider beam also means more deck space and as they don't have sails or a mast, they have a lot more space on deck than a sailing catamaran rental or monohull.
 For a luxury catamaran charter, consider taking a crewed catamaran charter sailing vacation with an experienced captain.

-A catamaran charter Greece can take you to a multitude of beautiful destinations.
 Let's look at five sailing areas where you can enjoy the best a Greece yacht charter has to offer.

 Ionian Sea: The westernmost islands of Greece, the Ionian Islands are subject to calmer and more relaxed winds than the sometimes too-exciting Meltemi on the Aegean.
 Rising to near perfect sailing conditions from lunchtime on and falling to a zephyr at night, the Bora will allow you to explore the beautiful Ionian Sea and islands such as Corfu with the only excitement being what you make for yourself!